-Banca IMI three backtesting exceptions refer to the actual P&L data and are related to the period of high volatility that characterised markets in the last year.
+Banca IMI three backtesting exceptions refer to the actual P&L data and are related to the period of high volatility that characterised markets during the summer of 2012.

 BANKING BOOK

 Market risk originated by the banking book arises primarily in the Parent Company and in the other main Group companies involved in retail and corporate banking.
 The banking book also includes exposure to market risks deriving from the equity investments in quoted companies not fully consolidated, mostly held by the Parent Company and by Equiter, IMI Investimenti and Private Equity International.